morphyyyy/M20PlaybookEditor/README.md

 Add/Remove PLPD and PLRD
 -
-Added the ability to add or remove PLPD records in Edit Play, under Options menu.
+Added the ability to add or remove PLPD/PLRD records in Edit Play, under Options menu.

 Add/Remove SRFT
 -